-Annexin A1 (ANXA1) is a natural endogenous inflammation-regulatory protein with core and Nterminal domains [3].
+Annexin A1 (ANXA1) is a natural endogenous

+inflammation-regulatory protein with core and Nterminal domains [3].
 Specifically binding to the relevant receptor, the N-terminal domain inhibits body tissue inflammation and exerts a protective effect on body tissues.
-Studies have shown that ANXA1 can control inflammation in rat pneumonia, as well as inhibit the expression of phospholipase A2 (PLA2) from the formation of inflammatory complexes, thereby resulting in the inhibition of inflammatory cytokine secretion such as TNF- α IL-1 β and alleviation of inflammatory response [4].
-However, the effect of ANXA1 on renal inflammation in a diabetic mouse model has not been reported yet.
+Studies have shown that can control inflammation ANXA1 in rat pneumonia, as well as inhibit the expression of phospholipase A2 (PLA2) from the formation of inflammatory complexes.
+This results in the inhibition of inflammatory cytokine secretion such as TNF- α , and IL-1 β , and alleviates inflammatory responses [4].
+However, the effect of ANXA1 on renal inflammation in a diabetic mice model has not been reported yet.

 After activation by various inflammatory stimuli, p38 mitogen-activated protein kinase (p38MAPK) transmits the extracellular stimulus signals to the cell, promotes the secretion of inflammatory factors, and induces inflammatory injury on tissues and cells [5].
-The nuclear factor-kappa B (NF- κ B) p65 is a nuclear transcription factor whose phosphorylation can also promote the transcription of inflammatory factors, with p38MAPK as the upstream kinase.
-Activating p38MAPK stimulates and induces NF- κ B p65 phosphorylation, and promotes an inflammatory response process [6].

-The objective of this work was to determine the protective role of mimetic peptide Ac2-26 of ANXA1 in renal inflammation and its impact on p38MAPK/NF- κ B signaling pathway with aim of offering new therapeutic approaches to DN.
+The nuclear factor-kappa B (NF-KB) p65 is a nuclear transcription factor which phosphorylation can also promote the transcription of inflammatory factors. with p38MAPK as the upstream kinase.
+Activating p38MAPK stimulates and induces NF-kB p65 phosphorylation, and promotes an inflammatory response process [6].
+The aim of this study was to explore the protective role of mimetic peptide Ac2-26 of ANXA1 in renal inflammation and its impact on the p38MAPK/NF-κB signaling pathway, as a possibly new therapeutic approach to DN.